tarantool/doc/doc/how-to/sql/improving_mysql.rst

       tt start example

 #.
-Now let’s enter our Tarantool instance, where we can check that our target
+Then enter our Tarantool instance, where we can check that our target
    spaces were successfully created:

    .. code-block:: bash